 Exciting: we have activity days four times a year.
 I love joining the students when they do line dancing.
 I also like facilitating debates in my classroom.
 Kids love this activity.

 What are some of the challenges of teaching children of such young ages?
-What did you wish you had known before you began your career?

 Very young children need a lot of attention plus they need to change activities every five to seven minutes.
 This is stressful.
 But the most stressful part of teaching elementary school is that elementary school teachers do not have adequate preparation or planning time and face huge interference from the state that keep them from their students.